algosup/2023-2024-project-5-flutter-team-7/docs/specs/technical.md

 ### Scope and future

 Our task for this project is only to create the interface the users will use.
-The backend with all the algorithms and logistics is up to our client to decide and create. <!-- Give hints on how to do it? --> \
+The backend with all the algorithms and logistics is up to our client to decide and create. \
 We have to create a mockup system with basic functionality and fake data to test our application.

 Since our timeframe for this project is quite short, uploading our app on Apple's AppStore or Google Play might prove difficult.
 For this reason, distributing the application to those marketplaces is not our priority and will not be done. \